-We go from store to store, buying trinkets for loved ones and glittery decor for our homes.
+We go from store to store (or more likely during Covid, site to site), buying trinkets for loved ones and glittery decor for our homes.
 We bake, we send cards, we participate in a bit of do-goodery (after all, it is the season for giving – we feel an obligation to squeeze in an at least one act of goodwill toward men amongst the holiday parties and tinsel), and above all, we try to make memories, those indelible treasures that last long after the tree is on the curb and the last bits of shiny paper find their way to the trash.

 We create so much anxiety about having a good time and enjoying the holidays that we often fail to do just that.

 This is on my mind today because my friend Michele recently posted this on Facebook:

 So, I’m thinking no Christmas cards this year.
 I’m not saying I won’t do them again, but who knows?
 Maybe not.
 I’m also thinking that we will donate the money we save to children’s charities.
 More time for our family, money to charities, and less cards in the trash.
 This really is a tough decision for me–breaking away from the tradition and the ritual of actually taking the time to send something personal in the mail.

 Michele received some very interesting comments, from requests to not join the “anti-Christmas movement” to like-hearted individuals who, too, wanted to halt the crazy holiday hustle and actually enjoy the season of love and giving.

 We don’t come to your house for the cookies, although they are delicious.
 We come to see you, to love you, to enjoy the season of giving because we are lucky enough to be with those we love.
 If it stresses you out, skip the baking.
 I’ll love you just as much over a package of holiday-themed Oreos.

-Ignore the online deals if you want to, don’t bake unless it brings you joy, forgo the holiday cards unless licking 200 envelopes is your idea of a good Saturday night.
+Ignore the online deals if you want to, don’t bake unless it brings you joy, forgo the holiday cards unless licking 200 envelopes is your idea of a good time.
 (Please know: I am sarcastic but I don’t judge.
 I’ve licked my fair share of holiday card envelopes and may well do so again this year!)